 Minnesota Legislative Reference Library: 1999 to the present (Senate and House).

 Minutes have been posted online since 2005.
-Please see the Legislative History Location of Materials Guide for details about these resources.
+Please see the Minnesota Legislative History -- Location of Materials guide for details about these resources.

 Step 7.
 Listen to (or watch) the committee hearings and floor debates